raghav-4002/raghav-4002/README.md

 - I am a Computer Science student.
 - Currently, I'm learning:
-  - C programming
+  - Low-level terminal programming using C language
   - Linux and operating systems
-  - Git and Github

 **And no, I'm not scared of the Commandline.**